Native Peoples of North America

 Overall, Native Peoples of North America is an excellent series that provides a much-needed perspective on the rich and complex histories of indigenous peoples in North America.
 By inviting viewers to explore the culture, traditions, and history of these communities, Daniel Cobb offers a sensitive and nuanced view of the challenges and triumphs of indigenous peoples throughout history, and highlights the ongoing struggles and triumphs they face today.
 This is a must-watch series for anyone who wants to gain a deeper understanding of Native American cultures and histories, and its educational value cannot be overstated.

-Native Peoples of North America is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on October 21, 2016.
+Native Peoples of North America is a series that ran for 1 seasons (24 episodes) between October 21, 2016 and on The Great Courses Signature Collection

 Filter by Source